shivam6677ojh/uberclone/Backend/README.md

-# User Registration API Documentation
+# User Registration & Login API Documentation

+## Register User

-## Endpoint
+### Endpoint

 ```
 POST /users/register
 ```

-## Description
+### Description

-This endpoint registers a new user.
-It expects user details in the request body and returns a success message with user info and a JWT token on successful registration.
+Registers a new user.
+Expects user details in the request body and returns a success message with user info and a JWT token.

----

-## Request Body
+### Request Body

-Send a JSON object with the following structure:

 ```json
 {